omoniyidamilola/EDA-ON-DATA-PROFESSIONALS-SALARIES/README.md

-# Exploratory Data Analysis(EDA)-ON-DATA-PROFESSIONALS-SALARIES
+# Exploratory Data Analysis(EDA) ON DATA PROFESSIONALS SALARIES

 This project was done using python.

 ## About the dataset

 The data was downloaded from Kaggle datasets: https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023/download?datasetVersionNumber=1

-Data Science Job Salaries
+### Data Science Job Salaries

 Dataset contains 11 columns, each are:

 1.  work_year: The year salary was paid.

 2.  experience_level: The experience level in the job during the year.

 3.  employment_type: The type of employment for the role.

 4.  job_title: The role worked in during the year.

 5.  salary: The total gross salary amount paid.

 6.  salary_currency: The currency of the salary paid as an ISO 4217 currency code.

 7.  salary_in_usd: The salary in USD.

 8.  employee_resisdence: Employee's primary country of resisdence during the work year as an ISO 3166 country code(Alpha-2 code).

 9.  remote_ratio: The overall amount of work done remotely:
         (a) 0 = No remote work (less than 20%),
         (b) 50 = Partially remote,
         (c) 100 = Fully remote(more than 80%).

 10. company_location: The country of the employer's main office or contracting branch.

 11. company_size: The average number of people that worked for the company during the year.
         (a) S (small) = less than 50 employees,